lextm/blog/_posts/2015/2015-1-23-snmp-update-for-ios-unified-projects.md

 ---
+description: 'This post is about how I updated #SNMP Library for iOS Unified Projects.'
+excerpt_separator: <!--more-->
 layout: post
-title: "#SNMP Update for iOS Unified Projects"
-description: "This post is about how I updated #SNMP Library for iOS Unified Projects."
-tags: SNMP Mono
 permalink: /snmp-update-for-ios-unified-projects-35272fa4bba0
-excerpt_separator: <!--more-->
+tags: mono xamarin snmp
+title: '#SNMP Update for iOS Unified Projects'
 ---
 Xamarin has sent me several mails regarding how to update component submissions to latest iOS platform.
 Thus, I made a few changes recently, which you can find at GitHub.
 <!--more-->